fohrloop/wakepy/README.md

   </tbody>
 </table>

-Unix above refers to Linux in wakepy 0.9.x, but upcoming releases of wakepy will support any Unix-like systems, e.g. FreeBSD ([wakepy/#359](https://github.com/fohrloop/wakepy/issues/)).
+Unix above refers to any Unix-like systems which might use such DEs, e.g. Linux or FreeBSD.
 See also: [Wakepy roadmap](#wakepy-roadmap).

 ## Installing